lee-amber-alex/BudgetTracker/README.md

 ## Description

 Budget Tracker with added functionality to allow for offline access.
+This app solves the issue of losing functionality due to the absence of internet access.

 ## Table of Contents